-If you don’t word the agreement correctly, many mortgage lenders won’t recognize that down payment you have so carefully amassed.
-You need to craft your purchase and rental agreements correctly and keep careful records to make sure that this does not happen.
+If you don’t word your rent-to-own agreement correctly, many mortgage lenders won’t recognize the down payment you have so carefully amassed.
+You need to craft your purchase and rental agreements correctly and keep careful records to make sure this does not happen.

-However, if you and the seller make mistakes when drafting the lease option, the lender won’t count that $10,000 as a down payment.
-Instead, it will assume the purchase price is $190,000, and it would take another $9,500 down to get a 95 percent loan.
+However, if you and the seller make mistakes when drafting the lease option, the lender won’t count your $10,000 as a down payment.
+Instead, it will assume the purchase price is $190,000, and it would require another $9,500 down to get a 95% loan.

 Don’t risk it.
-And remember, that while the seller might draft the agreement, it’s you who will lose your money if you cannot get a mortgage and complete the purchase during the lease term.
+And remember: While the seller might draft the agreement, it’s you who will lose your money if you cannot get a mortgage and complete the purchase during the lease term.

 How to draft a lease option

-- A copy of the rental/purchase agreement evidencing a minimum original term of at least 12 months, clearly stating the monthly rental amount and specifying the terms of the lease.
+- Your lease-purchase agreement showing a term of at least 12 months, the agreed monthly rent, and other relevant terms

-- Copies of the borrower’s canceled checks or money order receipts for the last 12 months evidencing the rental payments.
+- Canceled checks or receipts showing your actual rent payments for the last 12 months

 The appraisal and rental schedule